top of page

 • Click on Download certificate.

-• Open the downloaded certificate with notepad.
+• Open the downloaded certificate with Notepad.

 • Copy the entire contents to clipboard.